KarstenFinlay/CV/README.md

 ### Resilience

 I am often able to bounce back when in a tough situation.
 When doing Gold DofE we were told to go to the wrong campsite.
-The site was flooded and there was no where to set up.
+The site was flooded and there was nowhere to set up.
 So, I decided to carry people's bags to a barn, we decided to rest there instead.

 ### Inventive

 Thinking up interesting game mechanics and design is my speciality.
 Often at Astral Dawn Studios LTD, I was coming up with ideas of how to make the game stand out from the crowd.
-We ran a discord server in which we recieved feedback from the public.
+We ran a discord server in which we received feedback from the public.
 One of which talked about the game being too slow.
-So to change this I altered how much air resistance affected the dodo, and changed the level to feel more fast paced.
+So to change this I altered how much air resistance affected the dodo, and changed the level to feel faster paced.
 After that the same user said that the game was much faster.

 ### Leadership